 Execution limits

 Okta Workflows operates on a multi-tenant system and is a powerful and flexible platform for automating identity processes.
-It is designed, tested, and optimized for a growing set of lifecycle management, data synchronization, and task automation use cases.
+It's designed, tested, and optimized for a growing set of use cases for lifecycle management, data synchronization, and task automation.

-As a Workflows user, you will deploy and execute your flows successfully when they are optimized within the recommended platform's limits.
-For information on overall Workflows platform limits, see Workflows system limits.
+As a Workflows user, successfully deploying and executing your flows relies on optimizing them within the recommended platform's limits.
+For information on overall platform limits, see Workflows system limits.

-Excessive usage of Workflows resources may result in latency spikes that can affect the execution of your flows.
-"Excessive" is defined as usage or spikes that create resource contention which, in turn, impacts overall infrastructure performance.
-As a result, some flows become eligible for Okta's internal system limit analyzer which determines whether or not a flow requires throttling.
+Excessive usage of Workflows resources can result in latency spikes that can affect the execution of your flows.
+"Excessive" is defined as usage or spikes that create resource contention, which in turn, impacts overall infrastructure performance.
+As a result, some flows become eligible for the internal system limit analyzer to determine if a flow requires throttling.

 Flow executions

-Flow executions can be throttled due to excessive usage of one or more of the following resources:
+Flow executions can be throttled due to excess usage of one or more of the following resources:

 Resource